MicrosoftDocs/visualstudio-docs/mac/managing-references-in-a-project.md

 To do this, right-click on the **Package** folder in the Solution Pad, and select Add Packages.

-More information on using a NuGet Package is provided in the [Including NuGet in your Project](~/nuget-walkthrough) guide.
+More information on using a NuGet Package is provided in the [Including NuGet in your Project](~/nuget-walkthrough) walkthrough.

 ## Web References